relsi/geo2py/README.md

 # Geo2py
-Geo2py is a simple geolocation aplication made with Django, GeoDjango  and Leaflet.
+Geo2py is a simple geolocation application made with Django, GeoDjango  and Leaflet.

 ![screenshot](screenshot.png)